gbennett8/Portfolio/nba_win_prediction/README.md

 5. Usage

 I wanted to test my model on upcoming games, using the nbastatR function current_schedule() I created a script that pulls games from the current day, formats them to match the past game logs, and runs the data through the predictive model.
 I am currently waiting to see how the predicted outcomes align with the actual outcomes in today's games (2023-03-17).
+  UPDATE: The model correctly predicted the outcome of all 8 games.

 Thanks for reading!
 Gareth